ipwnosx/docs-1/content/rancher/v2.x/en/installation/_index.md

 - **The Rancher server** manages and provisions Kubernetes clusters.
 You can interact with downstream Kubernetes clusters through the Rancher server's user interface.
 - **RKE (Rancher Kubernetes Engine)** is a certified Kubernetes distribution and CLI/library which creates and manages a Kubernetes cluster.
 - **K3s (Lightweight Kubernetes)** is also a fully compliant Kubernetes distribution.
 It is newer than RKE, easier to use, and more lightweight, with a binary size of less than 100 MB.
-As of Rancher v2.4, Rancher can be installed on a K3s cluster.
 - **RKE2** is a fully conformant Kubernetes distribution that focuses on security and compliance within the U.S. Federal Government sector.
 - **RancherD** is a new tool for installing Rancher, which is available as of Rancher v2.5.4.
 It is an experimental feature.
 RancherD is a single binary that first launches an RKE2 Kubernetes cluster, then installs the Rancher server Helm chart on the cluster.